chang111/dvc.org/static/docs/commands-reference/status.md

 Mode   | CLI Option | Description
 -------|------------|----------------------------------
-local  | _none_     | Comparisons are made between data files in the workspace and corresponding files in the local cache (`.dvc/cache`) remote | `-c`  | Comparisons are made between the local cache, and a cache stored elsewhere.
-Remote caches are defined using the `dvc remote` command.
+local  | _none_     | Comparisons are made between data files in the workspace and corresponding files in the local cache (`.dvc/cache`) remote | `--remote`  | Comparisons are made between the local cache, and the given remote.
+Remote caches are defined using the `dvc remote` command. remote | `--cloud`  | Comparisons are made between the local cache, and the default remote, defined with `dvc remote --default` command.

 DVC determines data and code files to compare by analyzing all stage files in the current workspace (`--all-branches` and `--all-tags` in the `cloud` mode